 The layout is 2-3-2, so not all passengers have aisle access.
-This means the seats to avoid on the Emirates B777-200LR.
+This means there are seats to avoid on the Emirates B777-200LR if you appreciate a view or aisle access.
 This luxury cabin is decorated in walnut veneer with gold trim.
 With mood lighting during the flight.
-The stars on the ceiling at night are a lovely feature and fun when lying in your bed.
+The stars on the ceiling at night are lovely and fun when lying in your bed.

 Business Class Seat Review On Emirates B777-200LR

-All Business Class seats on the 777-200LR are the same length (60 inch 150 cm) and width (20.5 inch/52 cm).
-Storage is in the overhead and a small box in front of the seat.
+All Business Class seats on the 777-200LR are the same length (60 inches 150 cm) and width (20.5 inches/52 cm).
+Storage is in the overhead and a small box is in front of the seat.
 All seats have an in-seat power supply.
-Each window Business Class seat has 3 windows with 2 electronically controlled shades: one paper-type shade and then a black-out shade.
+Each Business Class seat has three windows with two electronically controlled shades: paper-type and black-out.
 A privacy divider or wall can be raised, which turns your seat into a private pod.
 All seats can be reclined to a flatbed: well, an angled lie flatbed that is very comfy.
 A duvet is supplied during the flight.

 There isn’t a huge amount to choose between the Business Class seats on this flight.
 All Business Class seats on the 777-200LR are the same length (150 cm) and width (52 cm).
 Storage is in the overhead bulkheads, and there is only a tiny additional storage box in front of the seat.
 All seats have a power supply.
-Each window Business Class seat actually looks over 3 windows that come with 2 electronically controlled shades: one paper-type shade plus a black-out shade.
-The privacy wall can be raised when you like, which transforms your seat into a private area.
-All seats can be reclined to an angled lie flat bed, which is comfy.
+Each window Business Class seat looks over three windows with 2 electronically controlled shades: one paper-type shade plus a black-out shade.
+The privacy wall can be raised when you like, transforming your seat into a private area.
+All seats can be reclined to an angled, lie-flat bed, which is comfy.
 A duvet can be requested.

 Amenity Kit Review In Business Class On Emirates B777-200LR

-Each seat comes with a thin but comfortable blanket, a large pillow, a lovely duvet, noise-canceling headphones, flight socks, and earplugs.
+Each seat has a thin but comfortable blanket, a large pillow, a lovely duvet, noise-canceling headphones, flight socks, and earplugs.
 No amenity kits (like during my A380 flight) or pajamas (like Qatar Airways) were offered.

 Food Review In Business Class On Emirates B777-200LR

-At boarding, I was offered a glass of water or orange juice or Veuve Cliquot.
+I was offered a glass of water, orange juice, or Veuve Cliquot at boarding.
 Forty minutes after takeoff, lunch was served.
 As an appetizer, I choose the Gravadlax center-cut cured salmon fillet, served with potato salad flavored with sweet mustard, accompanied by a horseradish creme fraiche and lime.
 It tasted excellent.
 The main course was delicious: roast lamb rack served with creamy chive mashed potatoes, steamed carrots, green beans, sautéed fresh spinach, roasted shallots, and a rich lamb jus lié.
-I choose the passion fruit terrine for dessert: a smooth passion fruit mousse with a tangy mirror glaze on a soft coconut base served with a raspberry confit: excellent!
+I chose the passion fruit terrine for dessert: a smooth passion fruit mousse with a tangy mirror glaze on a soft coconut base served with a raspberry confit: excellent!

 Entertainment System Review In Business Class On Emirates B777-200LR

-Emirates entertainment system, ICE (information, communications, entertainment) is impressive.
-ICE has a huge range of new-release and classic films, television shows, box sets, and audio options to choose from.
+Emirates’ entertainment system, ICE (information, communications, entertainment) is impressive.
+ICE has many new-release and classic films, television shows, box sets, and audio options.
 You can also watch the outside camera on your screen.
 The Emirates 777 has one facing forward and one facing straight down (but no tail camera like on the A380).
 Wi-Fi was not available during this flight.